-(1) Padding is done using spaces or the given character.
-(2) If optional argument start is supplied, substring s[start:] is processed.
-If optional arguments
+• (1) Padding is done using spaces or the given character.

-(2) If optional argument start is supplied, substring s[start:] is processed.
-If optional argument start and end are supplied, substring s[start:end] is processed.
-(3) Default encoding is sys.getdefaultencoding(), can be changed via sys.setdefaultencoding().
+• (2) If optional argument start is supplied, substring s[start:] is processed.
+If optional arguments start and end are supplied, substring s[start:end] is processed.

+- (3) Default encoding is sys.getdefaultencoding(), can be changed via sys.setdefaultencoding().
 Optional argument errors may be given to set a different error handling scheme.
 The default for errors is 'strict', meaning that encoding errors raise a ValueError.
 Other possible values are 'ignore' and 'replace'.
-See also module codecs.
-(4) If optional argument tabsize is not given, a tab size of 8 characters is assumed.
-(5) Returns False if string s does not contain at least one character.
-(6) Returns False if string is a string in which uppercase characters may only follow upcased.

-(7) A titlecased string is a string in which uppercase characters may only follow uncased characters and lowercase characters only cased ones.

-- (8) s is returned if width is less than len(s).
-(9) If the optional argument maxCount is given, only the first maxCount occurrences are replaced. - (10) If separator is not specified or None, any whitespace string is a separator.
-If maxsplit is givén, at most maxsplit splits are done. - (11) Line breaks are not included in the resulting list unless keepends is given and true. - (12) table must be a string of length 256.
-All characters occurring in the optional argument delétechars are removed prior to translation.
+See also module codecs. - (4) If optional argument tabsize is not given, a tab size of 8 characters is assumed. - (5) Returns False if string s does not contain at least one character. - (6) Returns False if string s does not contain at least one cased character. - (7) A titlecased string is a string in which uppercase characters may only follow uncased characters and lowercase characters only cased ones. - (8) s is returned if width is less than len(s). - (9) If the optional argument maxCount is given, only the first maxCount occurrences are replaced. - (10) If separator is not specified or None, any whitespace string is a separator.
+If maxsplit is given, at most maxsplit splits are done. - (11) Line breaks are not included in the resulting list unless keepends is given and true. - (12) table must be a string of length 256.
+All characters occurring in the optional argument deletechars are removed prior to translation.